Skincare is a balancing act.

-Striking the appropriate balance is a matter of incorporating the right products into your daily skin care regimen.
-That includes using high-quality ingredients in the right sequence and at the right time of day.
+Striking an appropriate equilibrium is a matter of incorporating high-quality ingredients according to your skin type in the right sequence and at the right time of day.

-While streamlining your daily skin care routine can seem like a daunting task, the modern-day skin care industry is rife with products that will help you take control of your skin's health.
-One of the most powerful tools in your arsenal?
+While streamlining your daily skin care routine can seem like a daunting task, the modern-day skin care and cosmeceuticals industry is rife with products that will help you enhance your skin's health.
+One of the most powerful tools in your skincare arsenal?
 Niacinamide.

 What is Niacinamide?